fetchai/jenesis/docs/add-contracts.md

 # Attach deployed contracts

 If you have added a contract into the project's contract folder that has already been deployed in the network, you can attach it to your project for future interaction using the ```attach``` command.
-You will need to specify the contract's name, deployment address and the profile where you wish to insert it to.
+You will need to specify the contract's name and deployment address.
+You can optionally specify the profile where you wish to insert the contract into, if this is not specified, it will be integrated to the first profile you created in your project.

 ```
-jenesis attach my_first_contract fetch18xs97q6h9zgh4sz730a42pp0dqa9sh4eef7eutfkv69q3v2y3x8s72pkua [--profile my_profile]
+jenesis attach my_first_contract fetch18xs97q6h9zgh4sz730a42pp0dqa9sh4eef7eutfkv69q3v2y3x8s72pkua
 ```

-You will now be able to interact with `my_first_contract` using [contract interactions](use-contracts.md)
+This will add the relevant deployment information into a `jenesis.lock` file and you will now be able to interact with `my_first_contract` using [contract interactions](use-contracts.md)